KrishnaSaiPanthala/WahMorph/README.md

 The AutoWahProject achieved its intended function of implementing an auto-wah effect using C++ and the JUCE framework.
 The project successfully responds to the dynamics of the input signal, creating a recognizable "wah" effect.
 However, there are areas for improvement, such as optimizing filter calculations for better performance and adding more user interface controls for enhanced usability.
 Overall, I am satisfied with the result after a lot of laborious work, but there is room for further refinement and expansion in future iterations.

 ## References
-I had a lot of references from the JUCE form to Youtube Tutorials.
-Most of the debugging was done through JUCE forum and some referencing was taken from Juce Plugins already built.
+I had a lot of references from the JUCE forum to Youtube Tutorials.
+Most of the debugging was done through JUCE forum and some referencing was taken from Juce Plugins already built on github and other internet resources.

 ![Screenshot 2024-03-18 084202](https://github.com/KrishnaSaiPanthala/WahMorph/assets/128883221/6e643745-af0e-4eb5-ae12-e86ec5d85e5c)